-The group has also raised finance within the company and its direct subsidiary Anglian Water (Osprey) Financing Plc.
+The group has also raised finance within Osprey Holdco Limited, Osprey Acquisitions Limited and Anglian Water (Osprey) Financing Plc.

 Control of treasury

 The treasury team, which reports directly to the Managing Director, Finance & Non Regulated Business, substantially manages the financing, including debt, interest costs and foreign exchange for the group.
 Treasury policy continues to be focused on the efficient and effective management of cash and financial resources within the group.
 The treasury function will actively endeavour to: